mustafatalha222/unicode-task-manager/README.md

 ## Overview

-This project is a real-time collaborative task management tool built using **Next.js**.
-It provides an efficient platform for users to manage tasks, collaborate in real-time.
+This project is a collaborative task management tool built using **Next.js**.
+It provides an efficient platform for users to Create team members and Manage Task effectively.

 ## Live Demo